JonathanVidmar/BLEPublicTransport/USE CASES.md

 4. The user proceeds with the purchase process as per previously implemented.
 5. The user pays with either cash or card.
 6. The user receives a notification in his/her phone of the newly bought ticket.

+### Use case 9

+_Prerequisites:_

+1. The user is about to begin his journey and checks in at the current station, either by the option in the notification or in the application.
+2. The user has finished his journey and checks out at the final station, either by the option in the notification or in the application.
+3. The user receives information about the finished journey, e.g cost, duration etc.

 ## Iteration Five